2.2 Operating Practices

 - funding a greater than 15% loss, in total, from the guarantee account or by charging it out to all users proportionate to their fiscal year use.

-The year end process has been determined and Exhibit F has been updated with year end close deadlines.
+The year end process is distributed via email and Exhibit F is updated with year end close deadlines within the service center website.
 Academic service centers will need to run their own online reports to determine if hard close entries will be required.
-Hard close statements will be printed and distributed to the service centers.

 Administrative Service Centers

 The administrative service centers year end balances will be rolled up to the Award/Fund level.
 Given the larger operational scope and nature of these service centers, hard close entries are often necessary to record and correct expenses after soft close figures are known.
-RAPC/CMA analysts review both soft close and hard close administrative service center Reportmart statements for possible problems, and for +/- 5% breakeven.
-Final adjustments must be made in hard close.
-Hard close statements will be printed and distributed to service centers.
+RAPC/CMA analysts review both soft close and hard close administrative service center operating statements for possible problems, and for +/- 5% breakeven.
+If all adjustments are not submitted in soft close, then final adjustments must be made in hard close.

 Occasionally, extraordinary or unusual circumstances may cause a service center to unexpectedly end the fiscal year outside the +/- 5% breakeven position.
 The reasons must be made known to RAPC.
 Lack of regular, normal departmental managerial oversight is not an acceptable reason to allow non-conformance to the +/- 5% breakeven requirement.